vishruthp2003/MentorAI/README.md

 ---

-*Built for the Google DeepMind - Vibe Code Hackathon 2025.*
+*Built for the Maximally Vibe-a-thon 2025.*